aztfmod/landingzone_data_analytics/examples/synapse_analytics/101-synapse-workspace-pool/README.md

-# CAF landing zones for Terraform - Databricks Cluster example
+# CAF landing zones for Terraform - Synaspe Analytics example

 Deploys a Synapse workspace, with sparkp  pool and SQL pool in virtual network.